swahlquist/LingoLinq/README.md

 goal tracking, continuing education linking and tracking, etc.
 The code is open source so you're free to run it yourself.
 We require a code contributor agreement before accepting changes into our repo.
-Boards created in CoughDrop use the Open Board Format (http://www.openboardformat.org) so they should export/import across instances of CoughDrop and a few other systems without having to dig around in the database.
+Boards created in SweetSuite use the Open Board Format (http://www.openboardformat.org) so they should export/import across instances of SweetSuite and a few other systems without having to dig around in the database.

 ### Technical Notes

-CoughDrop has a Rails backend (`/`) and an Ember frontend (`/app/frontend`), which are both contained in this repository.
+SweetSuite has a Rails backend (`/`) and an Ember frontend (`/app/frontend`), which are both contained in this repository.
 If you're familiar with those frameworks then hopefully nothing here will embarrass me too much -- ...I mean, hopefully you'll be able to pick up pretty quickly